sclayton29/ArcGISOnline/index.md

 ### Rearranging and Selecting Layers
 As you have noticed, maps can be overwhelmed with information very quickly.

-We can help make our map clearer my rearranging data layers and selecting which ones to be active.
+We can help make our map clearer by rearranging data layers and selecting which ones to be active.

 Let's start by switching the Hindu population and the Muslim population percentages layers.
 To do this, hoover over the layer name, and point your mouse over the three dots that appear to the left of the layer name.
 Click and drag to reposition the layer to where you want it on the list.
 In general, layers closer to top of the list will appear on top of those below it in the list.